 Travel Safety Tips

 Whenever you travel, your personal safety should always be your first priority.
-If you follow these travel safety tips, it will help you ensure you have nothing but fond memories of your vacation.
+If you follow these simple travel safety tips, it will help you ensure you have nothing but fond memories of your vacation.

 - Don’t carry your key card and envelope together.
 The envelope has the room number on it.
 Commit your room number to memory and leave the envelope in the room